operasoftware/devopera/articles/_posts/2011-12-24-introduction-to-webgl-part-2-porting-3d.md

 ### Converting OBJ to JSON

 Files can be converted from OBJ to the JSON format expected by Three.js using [convert_obj_three.py][42], written by [AlteredQualia][43].
 The script includes detailed instructions on how to use it.
-The defaults should simply work, so lets just run it like this:
+The defaults should simply work, so let’s just run it like this:

 [42]: https://github.com/mrdoob/three.js/blob/master/utils/exporters/obj/convert_obj_three.py
 [43]: http://alteredqualia.com/